haxpor/aseprite-macos-buildsh/README.md

 * [Ninja](https://ninja-build.org/) build system
 * Python 2.x ([version 3](https://github.com/haxpor/aseprite-macos-buildsh/issues/2) didn't work)

 For Xcode, you need to install it by downloading [here](https://developer.apple.com/download/).
-After successfully installed, execute `xcode-select --install` to install its toolchina, then finally follow along as dialog popup shows up.
+After successfully installed, execute `xcode-select --install` to install its toolchain, then finally follow along as dialog popup shows up.

 Now you're ready to use this script.

 # How to Build

-Just execute `bash ./aseprite.sh`.
+Just execute `bash aseprite.sh`.
 Then open `Aseprite` application.

 If the application asks for root password, enter it.
 This is to be able to execute command to properly set environment path variable.